josheinhorn/weird-science/README.md

 _Delegate Type:_ `Func<object>`

 ### Setup
-This is a function that runs before the Candidate is actually run, and optionally can return a `string`.
-The `string` result is passed to the Publisher.
+This is a function that runs before the Candidate is actually run, and can use the configured Publisher to write messages and/or perform supporting actions.
 This Step can be used to prepare objects for use by the Candidates (such as cloning the original input object) as well as write messages to be used in the Publish process.

+This Step is `event` based &mdash; multiple handlers can be added to the same Experiment.

 This Step _does_ run for the Control.

-_Delegate Type:_ `Func<string>` _or_ `Action`
+_Delegate Type:_ `EventHandler<IExperimentEventArgs>`

 ### Candidate
 This is a function that will run and its result will be compared to the result of the Control.
 Users can define multiple Candidates and each must be assigned a unique name (`string` value).